-- ‡ Formation: Show how the letter is written.
+- Formation: Show how the grapheme is written.
 Students finger write in the air or on a friend's back. - Sound Shout: Call out words, some containing the /a/ sound and some not, and have children raise hands or shout when they hear the sound. (hat, sad, vet, boat, alphabet, doctor, back, attack, long, stand, farm, grandad, jump)

-- I Mini Whiteboard Work: Practice writing the letter. - ‡ Extension Activities: Chalk, Letter Hunt.
+- t Mini Whiteboard Work: Practise writing the grapheme. - ‡ Extension Activities: Chalk, Letter Hunt.